ethanwang314159/esolang-learning/brainf/python interpreter/calc/PLAN.md

 - two digit subtraction
 - one digit multiplication
 - advanced chr and ord for inputs and outputs - separate function for that for x inputs

+how negative numbers will be stored: every number will be stored like this

+0 S 0 N 0